Tuesday, April 24, 2018

 However, unlike God, we are finite.
 We are not everywhere present (part of why God can be everywhere present is precisely because he is not physical and therefore not limited to a specific location), all-knowing, all-willing, and all-able (all-powerful).

-is beyond understanding.
+is beyond His understanding.
 To use a crude analogy, He is the ultimate 4superhero if you will, without any limitations; he is everywhere present, sees all, knows all, and can do and does (sustains) all.
 Therefore his view and understanding of things and his ability (will) to carry out things are not partial but complete/absolute.
-Nothing (no one, no act, no thought) is hidden from his sight or understanding.
+Nothing (no one, no act, no thought) is hidden from his sight or understanding, whether it is past, present, or into the infinite future.

 When I will something, it's coming to pass is contingent on my ability to bring it about.
 With God, there is no limit on his ability and therefore on his will.
 What he will's he does.
 Or to say it another way, it is done simply by his willing it.
 We get a hint of this in the creation account when it says, "and God said let there be... and it was so..."

-This, however, does not mean everything is God and God is everything because, at a minimum, nothing else has his understanding, will and is everywhere present.
+This, however, does not mean everything is God and God is everything because, at a minimum, nothing else has his understanding, will, or all-able (powerful) and is everywhere present.

 __________________________________________________________________